Moresteck/MultiWorld/README.md

 # MultiWorld
-MultiWorld plugin for Bukkit 1.2_02 and possibly for older versions
+MultiWorld plugin for Bukkit 1.2_02